Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 You cannot update the audience role permissions for Administrators and Project Owners.

-All other roles display Check Details for the Audience Role because the audience role is determined based on where the audience is used and the user's permissions for those entities.
+All other roles display Check Details for the Audience Role because the audience role is determined based on where the audience is used and the collaborator's permissions for those entities.
 See the Audience permissions section for information.

-6. Select the updated Audience Role for the user or team.
+6. Select the updated Audience Role.

 7. Click Save.